 Authors should refrain from misrepresenting research results which could damage the trust in the journal, the professionalism of scientific authorship, and ultimately the entire scientific endeavour.
-Maintaining integrity of the research and its presentation can be achieved by following the rules of good scientific practice, which include:
+Maintaining integrity of the research and its presentation is helped by following the rules of good scientific practice, which include:

-- \ The manuscript has not been submitted to more than one journal for simultaneous consideration. - \\ The manuscript has not been published previously (partly or in full), unless the new work concerns an expansion of previous work (please provide transparency on the re-use of material to avoid the hint of text-recycling ("self-plagiarism")). - A single study is not split up into several parts to increase the quantity of submissions and submitted to various journals or to one journal over time (e.g. "salami-publishing"). - No data have been fabricated or manipulated (including images) to support your conclusions - No data, text, or theories by others are presented as if they were the author's own ("plagiarism").
-Proper acknowledgements to other works must be given (this includes material that is closely copied (near verbatim), summarized and/or paraphrased), quotation marks are used for verbatim copying of material, and permissions are secured for material that is copyrighted.
+- The manuscript should not be submitted to more than one journal for simultaneous consideration. - The submitted work should be original and should not have been published elsewhere in any form or language (partially or in full), unless the new work concerns an expansion of previous work.
+(Please provide transparency on the re-use of material to avoid the concerns about text-recycling ('self-plagiarism'). - A single study should not be split up into several parts to increase the quantity of submissions and submitted to various journals or to one journal over time (i.e. 'salami-slicing/publishing'). - Concurrent or secondary publication is sometimes justifiable, provided certain conditions are met.
+Examples include: translations or a manuscript that is intended for a different group of readers. - Results should be presented clearly, honestly, and without fabrication, falsification or inappropriate data manipulation (including image based manipulation).
+Authors should adhere to disciplinespecific rules for acquiring, selecting and processing data. - No data, text, or theories by others are presented as if they were the author's own ('plagiarism').
+Proper acknowledgements to other works must be given (this includes material that is closely copied (near verbatim), summarized and/or paraphrased), quotation marks (to indicate words taken from another source) are used for verbatim copying of material, and permissions secured for material that is copyrighted.